Exchange-traded fund: History

 ETFs had their genesis in 1989 with Index Participation Shares (IPS), an S&P 500 proxy that traded on the American Stock Exchange and the Philadelphia Stock Exchange.
 This product was short-lived after a lawsuit by the Chicago Mercantile Exchange was successful in stopping sales in the United States.
 The argument against the IPS approach was that it resembled a futures contract because the investments held an index, rather than holding the actual underlying stocks.

-In 1990, a similar product, Toronto Index Participation Shares, which tracked the TSE 35 and later the TSE 100 indices, started trading on the Toronto Stock Exchange (TSE) in 1990.
+In 1990, a similar product, Toronto Index Participation Units, which tracked the TSE 35 and later the TSE 100 indices, started trading on the Toronto Stock Exchange (TSE) in 1990.
 The popularity of these products led the American Stock Exchange to try to develop something that would satisfy regulations by the U.S. Securities and Exchange Commission.